Mannlicher M1894

-The Mannlicher M1894 was an early blow-forward semi-automatic pistol.
+The Mannlicher M1894 was an early semi-automatic pistol designed by Ferdinand Mannlicher in Austria-Hungary.
+It was notable for employing an unusual blow-forward operating system, in which the barrel moved forward during the firing cycle.
+The pistol was produced in small numbers between 1894 and 1897 and was manufactured in several variants and chamberings.

+The M1894 was one of the earliest practical applications of the blow-forward principle to a self-loading pistol.
+Its unconventional mechanism distinguished it from the blowback and recoil-operated designs that subsequently became more common.
+The pistol was evaluated in military trials, including by Austrian, Swiss, and United States authorities, but was not adopted for widespread military service.

 General features

 The earliest Ferdinand Mannlicher pistol, manufactured by Fabrique D'Armes de Neuhausen, Switzerland, was designed to be self-loading and to use a special rimmed cartridge in 6.5 mm caliber.
 The design represented an entirely new utilization of mechanical principles in automatic action called "blow-forward action".
 In the standard type of automatic action for low-powered cartridges, the recoil (or blow-back) is utilized to drive back a movable breech face or block, but Mannlicher utilized the principle of a rigid standing breech with the barrel blowing forward to extract, eject, and prepare for reloading.

 A special barrel housing which carries the sight covers the entire length of the barrel (6.49 in/165 mm) when the arm is closed.
 A heavy recoil spring is mounted concentrically around the barrel within this housing and is compressed between a shoulder at the forward end of the casing and a shoulder at the rear of the barrel.

 An unusual element in this design is a three-armed "barrel-holding lever".
 It is pivoted above the trigger as shown in the drawing from page 188, Mannlicher Rifles and Pistols, Smith, 1947.
 Its bottom arm engages with the trigger.
 The forward arm holds the barrel forward for loading.
 The rear arm serves as a hammer catch.